collabdotcloud/docs.st.collab.cloud/docs/maintenance.md

-# Planned maintenance
+# Past maintenance

-# Major IDP update in the EU datacenter
+## Major IDP update in our datacenters

-We are upgrading our IDP in our EU datacenter.
-Planned date is February 22, 21:00 and 23:00 CET.
-During this time the login to our collab.cloud in Europe may be unavailable.

-Any existing session will be logged out.
 After the upgrade it's possible that the users need to clean their browser cookies. see [Cleaning Browser Cookies](users/cookies/clean-cookies.md)